 |First catering gig: Veuve Clicquot Polo Match.|

 I’m back in San Diego now, typing this entry from my old bedroom that overlooks our lush backyard.
 I began this post at the beginning of July.
-It’s July 21st now and I’ve yet to complete it.
+It’s July 24th now and I’ve yet to complete it.
 This afternoon is similar to the first day I started writing about my LA retrospective.
 There’s a slight breeze outside, thus making my room pleasant and airy.
-My dogs are a mere 20 feet away and my mom is in the family room watching a movie with my niece.
+My dogs are right outside my window.
 I’m alone in my room, but I’m content.
-In LA, I was alone for days on end.
+In West Hollywood, ironically, I was alone for days on end.
 That’s what happens when you move to a city with no job and no friends.
 No grasp on reality, basically.
-I moved there expecting myself to make shit happen, to be miraculously scouted as I was walking down the street.
+I moved there with ambition, hoping to be miraculously scouted as I was walking down the street.
 Unfortunately, it was quite to the contrary.
 Sometimes I’d mutter not 50 words in an entire day.
 I'd walk to the store to buy groceries I didn't need, walk down Santa Monica Blvd. hoping something would spark my interest, walk to The Grove to see a movie I wasn't particularly interested in.
 I was existing in that city, going out and socializing maybe once a week, if that.
-I'd hoped people go out with me, but frequently I found myself possessing the most idle time over anyone else.
+I'd hoped friends would go out with me, but frequently I found myself possessing the most idle time over anyone else.
 For a social person like me, that’s torturous.
 The most stimulating interactions I had were during catering jobs, which I'd jump on any chance I got.
-My friskier tendencies manifested through Grindr or Tinder, trying to somehow connect with anyone that’d show me attention.
-I’d turn to podcasts and old radio shows on YouTube for substance.
+My friskier tendencies came through Grindr or Tinder, where I'd somehow try to cultivate a connection on the basis of loneliness.
+Needless to say, those always went nowhere.
+I found more comfort in listening to people I didn't know.
+I’d turn to podcasts and past radio shows on YouTube for substance.
 I'd go to bed with music playing, or listening to Howard Stern.
 I seldom had anyone to talk to other than over text.
 I used to wake up every morning with no agenda, no lust for life, no zeal for the day’s potential.
 My initial concern was what I was going to make for breakfast, followed by exercise to counteract the inevitable sitting I’d be doing all day.
 I’d want to go hiking at Griffith Park, but dreaded the traffic-packed route to get there.
 I’d sit all day working on shoes, taking a few hours break because I got bored.
 I’d walk whenever I could – to the post office, to the movies, to my optical place - because I had nothing better to do.
 In hindsight, I honestly can’t recall how I utilized my time.
 I had no life, no purpose.
 I really don't know why I was there, nor what reason I had keeping me.
 Every time I was prompted with the question, “How’s LA?”
 I’d respond with, “Eh…” Now if that wasn’t a clear indicator of my sentiment throughout my stay then I don’t know what was.
 Not to suggest LA isn’t a fabulous city, it’s just that in my experience, I struggled.

 The first month I immersed myself in as many catering gigs I could work.
 After all, it was the easiest way to make friends.
-Which I did at first, then later lost.
+Anything that got me out of my apartment was a positive.
 I literally had a bed, two chairs, my desk, and a table as my only pieces of furniture.
 No rug, no couch, not even a lamp.
+Those came later.
+My microwave was on the ground, and my clothes were in boxes on the floor for a good three months.
 It was absolutely, positively, pain-stakingly depressing.
-The true antithesis of inspiration.
-And oh so fucking lonely.
+As an artist, it was the true antithesis of inspiration.
+And oh so lonely.
 On the 30th of October I met a guy that would change my entire Los Angeles experience.
 I joined a friend at this club called Hooray Henry’s after working a 12-hour catering shift in Beverly Hills.
-I did not look cute and was in no mood to socialize, but I figured let’s see what happens.
+I did not look cute and was in no mood to socialize, but I figured I'd see what happens.
 I showed up to the place wearing my catering outfit for that evening: at that point a food-stained white shirt and ill-fitting khakis.
-The interior of the club was loud as hell, full of what I’m sure were LA’s rich and fabulous set.
+The interior of the club was loud, full of what I’m sure were L.A.’s rich and fabulous set.
 These people were the epitome of bourgeois.
-You know those kids, the ones that think they’re hot shit and are constantly fed that nonsense because they’re either actors, models, “stylists,” or worse: YouTube stars.
-Needless to say, I couldn’t have cared less about the who’s who that night.
+You know those kids, the ones that think they’re the creme de la creme and are constantly fed that nonsense because they’re either actors, models, “stylists,” or worse: YouTube stars.
+Needless to say, I couldn’t have cared less about the Who’s Who that night.
 I was, however, oddly fascinated by the whole scene of it all.
+And, I must admit, somewhat jealous that everyone around me was having fun.
+It's the life I wanted, minus the pretension.
 While sitting at our booth, where we like totally had bottle service, I struck up a conversation with the stranger sitting next to me.
 Lo and behold he had an Australian accent, which is dangerous for me.
 Plus, he was sweet and offered his number up easily.
 What the hell?
-It's never this easy for me, I thought.
+It's NEVER this easy for me, I thought.
 Fast-forward a month: I fell madly in love with him, not only as a friend but as someone I cared about.
 Of course, the feelings weren’t mutual.
 Funny enough, we fought like friends that had known each other for years.
 He was going through a break-up and I was there to console him.
 He confided in me, I in turn offered advice.
 I saw him cry, cooked him food, even rubbed his head until he fell asleep.
-My fondest memories were us driving aimlessly around LA, listening to music and connecting on a spiritual level.
+My fondest memories were us driving aimlessly around L.A., listening to music and connecting on a nonverbal level.
 I relied on him for companionship; therefore, we hung out multiple times a week.
 It was my first time having a gay friend my age, but I got emotionally invested.
+I sacrificed a lot of my time and exhausted too much effort trying to please him, hoping that he'd see I was the right guy for him.
+It's childplay, I know.
 Side note: we’ve all been there, right?
 We’ve all compromised our time, our patience, our hearts to be there for someone we’ve lusted after, hoping that they’d eventually realize, I love you, too.
 We so want them to love us the way we love them.
 Well, that didn’t happen.
 I had to hear about his sexual escapades, his incessant ramblings about his ex, something funny someone else that I didn’t know said.
 It became annoying, and I got frustrated.
-He even admitted that he never told anyone about me, yet I was subjected to stories about his friends.
+He even admitted that he never told anyone about me, yet I was subjected to stories about his friends on a regular basis.
 It was that kind of friendship.
 I began to see his true colors, which had me torn because I still had feelings for him.
 Alas, I didn’t want to be just an earpiece for his thoughts.
 I didn't want to be the last resort person he'd text after everyone else said they were busy.
 I was better than that.
 I deserved better than that.
 I, more or less, ended the friendship.

 |Having no money, the shoe I basically repaired for free.|